-- REPLICATING (default): State where both enqueuing new events is allowed, enqueued events are replicated to the target cluster and WAN sync is enabled. - PAUSED: State where new events are enqueued but they are dequeued.
-Some events which have been dequeued before the state was switched may still be replicated to the target cluster but further events will not be replicated.
-WAN sync is enabled.
+- REPLICATING (default): State where both enqueuing new events is allowed, enqueued events are replicated to the target cluster. - PAUSED: State where new events are enqueued but they are dequeued.
+Some events which have been dequeued before the state was switched may still be replicated to the target cluster but further events will not be replicated. - STOPPED: State where neither new events are enqueued nor dequeued.
+As with the PAUSED state, some events might still be replicated after the publisher has switched to this state.